Programming in teams, working on larger systems, keeping code healthy

 Yet if your set of writes was optimizable (e.g. very sequential in nature so they could get merged) it's possible that a set of operations take only a little more than 10ms overall.

-If you then divide that 10ms by 20 writes and say say each operation took 0.5ms, you will be very disappointed when doing each individually takes 10ms.
+If you then divide that 10ms by 20 writes and say say each operation took 0.5ms, you will be very disappointed when doing just one still still takes 10ms each, an doing them in verified-sequence takes 200ms.

 That 0.5ms figure may numerically the average, but is almost meaningless in modelling operations and their performance.